-Cocoa farmer James Kojo-Acquah was keen to share his story when UTZ visited his community earlier in the year.
+UTZ certified cocoa farmer James Kojo-Acquah was keen to share his story when our colleagues visited his community.
 Clearly proud of his plantation, he told the story of how his life – and that of his family and community – has changed through the training and support he has received.

 Cocoa farmer James Kojo Acquah is one of 89 members of Beyeden Anidaso Aba cooperative in Assin South, a district in Ghana’s Central Region.
 The name Beyeden Anidaso Aba means ‘hope has come to Beyeden village’, a sure sign of the difference that certification has made to the area.